textadventures/quest/docs/commands_for_room.md

 ---

 Frequently you will want to add a command that is specific to a certain room.
-If the command involves an object, then Quest will attempt to match the object (for example ???).
+If the command involves an object, then Quest will attempt to match the object (for example, ATTACK GOBLIN, Quest will start by trying to match GOBLIN to any object present).
 Often there will be no object, for example, the player might have to CLIMB or SWIM.

-One way to do that would be to test whether you are in the right room in the command scrip.
+One way to do that would be to test whether you are in the right room in the command script.
 However, the cool way is to have two commands - one in the room itself.

 Let us suppose a room where the player has to CLIMB.